thenickdude/wacom-driver-fix/Readme.md

 The patch is a single-byte change which replaces the call to `_objc_release()` in `PathFromURL` to a call to `_objc_retain()`.
 This prevents the path from being freed before it is used, which cures the segfault.

+The ConsumerTouchDriver also contains this same bug, and the patch is the same there.